 - Insurance, Bank fees and Government charges.

-Having now lived three different lifestyles, our daily cost of living compare as follows:
+Having now lived three different lifestyles in four different regions, our daily cost of living compared as follows:

 Accommodation and Utilities

 Our house was mortgaged at 80% of the purchase price, with part of our mortgage offset against our savings to reduce our interest payments.
-Nevertheless, our biggest expense item within this category was our mortgage repayments (67% or AUD34 per person per day).
+Nevertheless, our biggest expense item within this category were our mortgage repayments (making up 2/3 of this expense category).

-To our surprise, the costs of our cleaner and gardener came in at a second place, costing AUD7 per person per day (or 14% of this category).
+To our surprise, the costs of our cleaner and gardener came in at a second place, costing USD5 per person per day (or 14% of this category).

 Utilities and communications costs came in at an equal third place, with 9% respectively.

-Another great save were our communication costs: Maintaining only prepaid contracts for our mobile phones (to make phone calls if required where global roaming was available) and utilizing Wi-Fi wherever possible, we were able to shave off 86% of our communications costs (AUD2,848 per year).
+Another great save was our communication costs: Maintaining prepaid contracts for at least one if not both of our mobile phones (to make phone calls if required where global roaming was available) and utilising Wi-Fi wherever possible, we were able to reduce our communications costs up to USD2,138 per year.

 Groceries and Dining